yourpurebredpuppy logo

 The Komondor is patient with his own family's children, but can be overprotective when neighborhood kids join in.
 Similarly, he may be protective of his own family's pets while aggressively attacking others.

 Livestock guardians were expected to keep watch and make their own decisions and that is exactly what the Komondor does.
 His instincts to trust his own judgment are very strong.
-Unless you establish yourself as the alpha (number one), no one will really have control over him.
+Unless you establish yourself as the leader (number one), no one will really have control over him.

 Frankly, most Komondors are "too much dog" for the average household.
 This is a serious working dog with tremendous strength, and very few people can really provide the home or lifestyle that keeps this breed satisfied.